Can Electric Cars Survive in Winter?

-To help clear up some basic misconceptions and set the record straight, we took a look at the current research, the vehicle tests that have been performed and how automakers are designing for the frigid cold.
+To help clear up some basic misconceptions about how EVs fare in winter weather, we took a look at the current research, the vehicle tests that have been performed and how automakers are designing for the frigid cold.

 What Happens When Electric Cars Get Cold?

-Before we answer that question, it’s only fair that we acknowledge the failings of internal combustion engine cars in the winter.
+Before we answer the question of what happens to electric vehicles, it’s only fair that we acknowledge the failings of internal combustion engine cars in the winter.
 It’s much easier to point out the faults of EVs because all of us who’ve driven gas cars our entire lives accept the cold-weather annoyances of the latter as standard operating procedure.
 The slog of warming them up in the morning, frozen fluids, black ice slides, dead batteries — we accept all of this as normal, even though they’re problems with the inherent design of modern gas-powered automobiles.

 Speaking of dead batteries, is that what happens to electric cars in winter?
 Is it possible you could go back to your Tesla Model Y after leaving it out in the snow to find the battery is shot?

 This is one of the biggest misconceptions about how EVs are impacted by cold temperatures.
-After studying the issue last year, Consumer Reports cleared this up, writing, “It’s important to note that EV batteries lose range not because of how the cold weather affects the physical battery but because of the added power demands that come from operating the car in cold weather.”
+After studying the issue, Consumer Reports cleared this up, writing, “It’s important to note that EV batteries lose range not because of how the cold weather affects the physical battery but because of the added power demands that come from operating the car in cold weather.”
+(That’s not to say the physical battery isn’t affected at all, as the cold slows down chemical and physical reactions, leading to things like slower charging.)
 EVs don’t have an engine producing heat to warm the car; the battery powers other heating systems, and if those are working overtime, the battery will be affected, and in turn so will the range.

 That’s the biggest issue electric cars currently experience in the cold: range reductions.
 When Wired took a look at this in 2019, the magazine said an EV would drive 20% fewer miles on average in the cold versus warmer temperatures.
 A study from AAA and the aforementioned one from Consumer Reports were much more dire; AAA set the average decrease at 41%, and CR showed evidence of about 50% loss.
 That led to a lot of hand-wringing and ominous headlines, but it’s not the whole story.